-Naxos is the largest island of the Cyclades, located in the center of the Aegean sea.
-Naxos is an ideal holiday destination for all travelers, an island with great beaches, picturesque mountain villages, delicious food, and a vibrant lifestyle.
-On Ferryhopper you can compare all ferry schedules to Naxos and book your ferry tickets easy, fast and at the best prices!
+Naxos is the largest island of the Cyclades, located in the center of the Aegean Sea.
+It’s a top holiday destination that has something for everyone, combining stunning beaches, picturesque mountain villages, delicious food and a vibrant nightlife.
+In this travel guide, you will find tips for your vacation in Naxos: sights you shouldn’t miss, activities and ferry schedules to the island.
+Book your ferry tickets to Naxos easily and at the best price on Ferryhopper.

 How to get to Naxos

 Located right in the center of the Cyclades, Naxos can be easily reached.
 You can travel to Naxos by ferry from Athens (port of Piraeus, Rafina or Lavrion) as well as from most nearby islands.
 While there are frequent crossings operated by numerous ferry companies, tickets can sell out quickly due to the popularity of the island, especially during high season.

 Find out more about ferry schedules and tickets to Naxos here.

 What to do in Naxos?